maegul/ResGuides-Plotly/content/purely_web_based_plotting/html.md

 ## Basic Introduction — what is an HTML?

-HTML stands for *HyperText Markup Language*.
+HTML stands for _HyperText Markup Language_.
 A nearly meaningless acronym that you can never use again ... saying 'HTML' is fine.

-What it really means is that instead of clicking a bold button in MS Word to make text boldfaced, or clicking *insert > picture* from the menus to add a picture, you use some text to describe what you want.
+What it really means is that instead of clicking a bold button in MS Word to make text boldfaced, or clicking _insert &gt; picture_ from the menus to add a picture, you use some text to describe what you want.

 It's not programming.
 It's formatting a document not with clicks but with descriptive text.
 A heading, paragraph and picture, for instance, would be: